 So, you’ve done your research, have a good feeling about a stock you want to buy, and are ready to place the trade.
-You select the share, hit purchase and … what happens next precisely?
-In the movies, we see sweaty brokers crying out to each other on the floor of the New York Stock Exchange, red in the face and haggling over prices.
+You select the share, hit purchase, and … what happens next precisely?
+In the movies, we see sweaty brokers crying out to each other on the New York Stock Exchange floor, red in the face, and haggling over prices.
 The truth is that most of the stocks that we buy and sell are traded electronically.
 It provides an efficient (and less sweaty) supply and demand system.

 Just to be clear, floor brokers still play a significant role in the stock market, but instead of trading for you and me, they mainly place trades for big banks, high net worth individuals, and institutions.
 And they only operate at the New York Stock Exchange, while an exchange like NASDAQ (which houses lots of the tech stocks that we love) is purely electronic.